Lyd-W/beckminster-crest/README.md

 ### Home Section

 The home view features the schools name and slogan in eye catching text along with a photo of the main school building.
-It carries a consistent style across different devices using the schools colours as well as being responsive.
+It carries a consistent style across different devices using the school's colours as well as being responsive.

 ![Home section](docs/existing-feature-home.png "Home Section")